An art image by Tammy Lam, a pair of hands printed on a transparency are clipped to an apparatus framing a fake palm tree on a beach.

 Thank You

-Gallery 44 wishes to acknowledge:
+Gallery 44 wishes to acknowledge the generous support:

 and the many individual donors who supported this program.